erika-n/covidzerovariant/README.md

 Creates charts of alternative scenarios for development of covid given the new variant B117.

-NEEDS REVIEW BEFORE PUBLISHING CHARTS

 Usage: python new_variant_estimate.py

-Change state and days history/projection in the code.

-Current data is for Feb.
+Current charts are for Feb.
 14 2021

-Current states supported are MA, FL, and CA
+Current states supported are CA, AZ, TX, GA, NC, LA, MI, IN, PA, MA, FL Other states have insufficient B117 data from Helix as of 2/23/2021

+R Values:
+  Initial R0 is given by data from Epiforecasts
+  Old variants vs. new variant R assumes that new variant has 50% higher R than old variants
+  #covidzero R values are always 0.6 and 0.9, calculated from status where new variant is on a downward trajectory.

 Data Sources:
   The covid tracking project (https://covidtracking.com/data) for historical rates (using JSON API for daily rates)